ahmedmardiosman/AccountDocker/README.md

 adjustappprop.sh    -> edits the application.properties/constants files for each project so that paths point to the correct address/image

 mvncleanpackall.sh  -> maven cleans and packages each project

+buildyml.sh         -> reads the lines from the ymlconfig file and generates the docker-compose file for each image listed ymlconfig           ->